-Idaho murders suspect Bryan Kohberger ‘eager to be exonerated’ - latest
+Idaho murders suspect Bryan Kohberger made ‘creepy’ remarks to staff at brewery

-Idaho murders - update: ‘Bright and awkward’ suspect Bryan Kohberger ‘eager to be exonerated,’ lawyer says
+Idaho murders - update: Bryan Kohberger made ‘creepy’ remarks to female staff at brewery months before arrest

 Moscow Police name Bryan Christopher Kohberger as main suspect in Idaho murders during press conference following capture near Scranton, Pennsylvania

-A suspect arrested and charged Friday in connection with the murders of four University of Idaho students is “eager to be exonerated.”
+A suspect arrested and charged Friday in connection with the murders of four University of Idaho students made inappropriate comments to female staff at a brewey.

 Bryan Christopher Kohberger, 28, was taken into custody in Pennsylvania early Friday in connection to the quadruple murders of Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin following an investigation by the Moscow Police Department, the FBI and Idaho State Police.